Bam6561/AethelResourcePack/README.md

 1. Clone the repo.
 2. Type `%appdata%` into your file explorer to navigate to the `.minecraft` folder.
-3. Insert `AethelResourcePack` into the `resourcepacks` folder.
+3. Insert `Aethel Items` into the `resourcepacks` folder.
-4. Launch Minecraft and apply the resource pack from the in-game menu's `Resource Packs` option.
+4. Launch Minecraft and apply the resource packs from the in-game menu's `Resource Packs` option.

 <p align="right"><a href="#top">Back to Top</a></p>